 This document explains how the requirements for available finance can be met.
 The update includes improved guidance for staff working for traffic commissioners so that quicker decisions can be made on your applications.
 You can also find extra guidance on alternative sources of financial evidence.

 This publication explains the requirements for satisfying professional competence.
 As a result of changes to the guidance, there is now a more streamlined process if you need to replace your transport manager directly or make additional nominations.
 The document also includes a role description for transport managers as well as a new approach to working hours.

 This guidance covers vocational driver conduct matters that are referred to traffic commissioners by the Secretary of State for Transport (through DVLA).
 The update provides more detailed guidance and contains a number of case studies, which you can use to train and educate drivers.

 This document explains how commissioners make their decisions, including calling operators to public inquiry.
 Changes to the document will lead to less serious cases being taken out of public inquiry listings.
 This is so that the commissioners’ tribunal resources can be targeted at the most seriously non-compliant operators, transport managers and drivers.

 This publication sets out matters that traffic commissioners routinely delegate to staff acting on their behalf and deputy traffic commissioners.
 The updates include information that allows traffic commissioner staff to make more decisions on behalf of traffic commissioners.

 Keep a look out for future blog posts which will focus on some of the individual topics discussed here.

-In the meantime, if you’d like to learn more you can view all the revised documents here.
+In the meantime, learn more by viewing all the revised documents.

 If you have any questions, please email us at: firstname.lastname@example.org